intechstudio/grid-documentation/docs/wiki/dynamically-assigned-MIDI-ch-and-cc.md

 ---
 title: Dynamically Assigned MIDI parameters
 description: not yet
-tags: [MIDI, logic, local, variable, orientation]
+tags: [MIDI, Logic, Local, Variables, Workflow]
 ---

 Dynamically assigned values is the default way Grid will behave when it comes to default [MIDI block](/docs/wiki/actions/midi/midi.md) CC and CH assignment on the default preset page.